OphidiaBigData/PyOphidia/docs/source/index.rst

 Welcome to PyOphidia documentation!
 ===================================

-**PyOphidia** is a GPLv3_-licensed Python package for interacting with the Ophidia_ framework.
+**PyOphidia** is a GPLv3 -licensed Python package for interacting with the Ophidia Framework.

 It is an alternative to Oph_Term, the Ophidia no-GUI interpreter component, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.

 It runs on Python 2.7, 3.3, 3.4, 3.5 and 3.6, has no Python dependencies and is pure-Python code.
 It requires a running Ophidia instance for client-server interactions.
-The latest PyOphidia version (v1.8) is compatible with Ophidia v1.5.
+The latest PyOphidia version (v1.10) is compatible with Ophidia v1.7.

 It provides 2 main modules: